getbigbytes/bigbytesdb/src/meta/README.md

-## Compatibility with Bigbytes Query
+## Compatibility with Bigbytesdb Query

 The following is an illustration of the latest query-meta compatibility: